 About the Catalog

 A 96-page hardcover catalogue will accompany the exhibition, with an essay from the show’s curator, Denise Markonish, and with a new essay from New York-based author Eliot Weinberger.

-This exhibition is supported by the Horace W. Goldsmith Foundation, the Massachusetts Cultural Council, Roberta & Michael Joseph, and Agnes Gund.
+This exhibition is supported by the Horace W. Goldsmith Foundation, the Massachusetts Cultural Council, Roberta and Michael Joseph, Pamela K. and William A. Royall, Jr., and Agnes Gund.
 Additional assistance with materials for the exhibition is provided by Glen Mills, Inc.